eltix/numbio/README.md

 Let's explain the hyper-parameters:

       * numSamples: number of samples to be considered (must be <= N).
-      * minIter: minimum number of iterations carried out during the Nesterov gradient descent
+      * minIter: minimum number of iterations carried out during the Nesterov gradient descent.
-      * maxIter: maximum number of these iterations
+      * maxIter: maximum number of these iterations.
       * tolStagnation: stagnation tolerance on the cost function.
 Both maxIter and tolStagnation are stopping criteria.
-      * stepSize: initial step size of the Nesterov gradient descent
+      * stepSize: initial step size of the Nesterov gradient descent.
-      * lambda_k: l1 penalization hyper-parameter for the kth parameter
+      * lambda_k: l1 penalization hyper-parameter for the kth parameter.

 #### Output